"

 Applications are a form of software, but not all software is an application.
 System software controls the operational and processing functions on your computer.
 Also called a program, application software is designed to perform a specific task.
 Some applications are pre-installed on computers, but additional software must be installed by the user.
 Examples include programs like databases, word processing like Microsoft Word and Excel, multimedia editing software like Adobe Photoshop and Premiere Pro, to virus protection software like McAfee.

 Driver software empowers your computer to communicate with your operating system (OS), as well as your files. programs, connected components, and external add-ons like your keyboard, mouse, and printer.
-This is important to understand to ensure you have the proper driver installed on your computer when connecting to additional hardware.
+It is essential you have the proper driver installed on your computer when connecting to additional hardware.
 It is best practice to consult the technology support at your school if issues arise.

 Application software is often designated between desktop and web-based or mobile applications.
 Desktop and web-based applications generally have broader functionality.
 Mobile applications are designed to perform on mobile devices.